wp-plugins/twitter-feed-ticker/readme.txt

 This is just the prototype release of the Twitter ticker feed widget.
 As of now it does not support multiple widgets and will only fetch user feeds.
 I plan on focusing on enabling multiple widgets next and then I will worry about fetching trends.

+Update:
+I have updated the plugin to now use Twitter API v1.1 which means it requires OAuth.
+You must register a new app at https://dev.twitter.com/apps/new in order to use this widget.

 Note:

 As of right now the css is pretty basic and only tested on my site.
 It may need to be adapted to fix your sites needs.

-Warning!!
-Twitter has cancelled their Search API as of June 13th.
-I am going to work on a new release that uses the 1.1 API but the downside is that it will require oAuth (meaning in order to use this you will have to register your site as an "App" on twitter.
-Look for an update in a few weeks.
-Sorry for the wait.

 == Installation ==

 1. Upload `ag_twitter_feed` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Go to https://dev.twitter.com/apps/new to create a new Twitter app in order to get a Consumer Key and Consumer Secret
+4. Add you Consumer Key and Consumer Secret to the Twitter Options page
-3. Use the AG Twitter Feed Widget in one of your widget areas with the user name desired.
+4. Use the AG Twitter Feed Widget in one of your widget areas with the user name desired.

 == Frequently Asked Questions ==